Revelation Chapter 7

 ||Which no man could number

-| They come from all the tribes of the children of Israel
+| They come from all the tribes of Israel

-||Of all nations, kindreds, and people and togues
+||Of all nations, kindreds, and people and tongues

-Where does the “great multitude” come from?
+From where does the “great multitude” come?
 That is the question an elder asked John.
 John turned the question back on the elder for the answer because he did not know.
-“And one of the elders answered, saying unto me [John], What are these which are arrayed in white robes [Revelation 7:9]?
+“And one of the elders [one of the twenty-four elders pictured in Revelation 4:4: ‘And round about the throne were four and twenty seats: and upon the seats I saw four and twenty elders sitting, clothed in white raiment; and they had on their heads crowns of gold’ (emphasis added)] answered, saying unto me [John], What are these which are arrayed in white robes [Rev. 7:9]?
 And whence [from where] came they?
-And I [John] said unto him [the elder], Sir, thou knowest, And he said unto me, These are they which came out of great tribulation [‘time of trouble’ (Daniel 12:1)], and have washed their robes, and made them white in the blood of the Lamb” (Revelation 7:13-14, emphasis added).
+And I [John] said unto him [the elder], Sir, thou knowest, And he said unto me, These are they which came out of great tribulation [‘the time of trouble’ (Dan.
+12:1)], and have washed their robes, and made them white in the blood of the Lamb” (Rev. 7:13-14, emphasis added).

-Why ask a question of John, who had no way of knowing the answer, except to draw our attention to the matter?
+Why ask a question of John, who had no way of knowing the answer except to draw our attention to the matter?
 The answer given to John will become apparent to us as we continue studying the books of Daniel and Revelation.

-But the elder’s question to John should serve to direct our attention to the “great multitude;” who they are and where they come from?
-The fact that the elder answered his own question indicates this, for he knew the answer before he asked it.
-After all, “therefore are they before the throne of God, and serve Him day and night in His temple: and He that sits on the throne shall dwell among them” (Revelation 7:15).
-Eventually, it sounds like they will have important places in the kingdom of God.
+But the elder’s question to John should serve to direct our attention to the “great multitude.”
+Who they are and from where do they come?
+The fact the elder answered his own question indicates this, for he knew the answer before he asked the question.
+“Therefore are they before the throne of Elohim, and serve Him day and night in His temple: and He that sits on the throne shall dwell among them” (Rev. 7:15).
+Eventually, it sounds like they will have important places in the kingdom of Elohim.

-- 1. From where do the 144,000 come from?
+1. From where do the 144,000 come?